 November 15, 2021

-Exposure to thousands of language educators and several successful companies in the field during the ACTFL convention and through the Tech Center News and website.
+Exposure to thousands of language educators and several successful companies in the field through the Tech Center news and website.

-The Tech Center will add your company to its network of 31 language programs at 21 leading institutions of higher education and will invite your company to participate in selected Tech Center-sponsored events.
+The Tech Center will add your company to its network of 31 language programs at 21 leading institutions of higher education and will invite your company to participate in select targeted Tech Center-sponsored events and projects.

 Past participants will provide mentoring for the competition.